nic547/TauStellwerk/README.md

 ## Overview

-The software is still in a somewhat experimental state.
+The software is still in an experimental state.
 There might be some fundamental changes that break existing databases or installations.
 Currently there are no prebuilt binaries available.

 Currently supported Command Stations:

 - ESU Command Station (ECoS)
 - DCC++ EX (via USB)

 ### MacOS/iOS